 You can resolve this error in few steps.
 Just follow the sequence one by one.

 - Take a backup for your Exchange database.
-Remove the unrequired data from disk to have some 500 MB free space in your memory.
+Remove the unrequired data from the disk to have some 500 MB free space in your memory.

 - Disable Backup Pressure through the steps given below: